MishaHusiuk/remote-contoller/README.md

 - Connect window can be opened multiple times
 - There should be no maximize button on connect window
 - When non-google user's token is validated, the following error occurs:
+- Close connection window when connection is established - done
+- UI: buttons height and width

 ```
 InvalidTokenError: Invalid Compact JWS
     at /Users/mishahuziuk/projects/remote-contoller/api/node_modules/express-oauth2-jwt-bearer/dist/index.js:300:19